isMandyCoding/Learn-to-code-javascript/README.md

 - [Machine learning](https://js.tensorflow.org/) 😱
 - [Embedded(Hardware) Programming](http://ejs.co/) 😲

-#### Popular Framesworks to keep in mind
+#### Popular Frameworks to keep in mind

-When learning more abour JS you'll probably keep hearning about these!
+When learning more about JS you'll probably keep learning about these!

 - Node
 - Express